A Message from the Executive Director

 Children and youth with a CASA volunteer have significantly higher levels of hope.

-Now celebrating 20 years of existence, this CASA for Hunt County program will continue to provide a voice for the vulnerable children in Hunt County, and help them gain or regain hope, now and well into the future.
+With the community’s support, CASA for Hunt County will continue to provide a voice for the vulnerable children in Hunt County, and help them gain or regain hope, now and well into the future.